 - The steps you need to take to improve your chances of entering the field

-Don’t forget to demonstrate good communication skills by asking thoughtful questions and listening carefull to the answers.
+Don’t forget to demonstrate good communication skills by asking thoughtful questions and listening careful to the answers.